-- In the Stargate SG-1 episode "Hathor", a Goa'uld who has taken over the role of the Egyptian goddess of Fertility, Music, and Inebriation finds her way into SG-1's base and turns every man there into crush-addled slave via some unknown brew of pheromones and other stuff before using Daniel's DNA (and by "using Daniel's DNA," we mean "making him have sex with her while under her mind control gas") to father her children.
+- In episode "Hathor", a Goa'uld who has taken over the role of the Egyptian goddess of Fertility, Music, and Inebriation finds her way into SG-1's base and turns every man there into crush-addled slaves via some unknown brew of pheromones and other stuff before using Daniel's DNA (and by "using Daniel's DNA," we mean "making him have sex with her while under her mind control gas") to father her children.

 - A brand of the stuff that skips the romance part is used in later Goa'uld's arsenals.
 One whiff is apparently enough to brainwash someone indefinitely until it can be counteracted.

-- On True Blood, Maryann has this effect on everyone around her.
+- Maryann has this effect on everyone around her.
 She's a maenad, a follower of Dionysus, and almost a god in her own right.
 She uses the orgies she creates around her to disguise her real intention: bringing Dionysus into physical form.

 - All fullblooded faeries are this for vampires.
 Their smell alone can drive a vampire wild.

-- The monster in The X-Files episode "Genderbender" is this, seducing its prey with human pheromones, killing them with sex, and assuming their identity.
+- The monster in the episode "Genderbender" is this, seducing its prey with human pheromones, killing them with sex, and assuming their identity.

 - And Jade Blue Afterglow from the episode "First Person Shooter" who was a stunningly gorgeous suspect in a murder case.
 She comes in for questioning in a tiny leather camisole/skirt combo, and every male in the precinct goes insane.